 \section{Commuting diagrams}

-We have spoken above somewhat loosely about a theory $T$ producing a commuting diagram for experiments.
-We now detail exactly what $T$ consists in, and its relationship to the representation and dynamics, $R_M(T)$ and $\mathcal{C}_T$, used in our diagrams.
+We have spoken above somewhat loosely about a theory $\theory$ producing a commuting diagram for experiments.
+We now detail exactly what $\theory$ consists in, and its relationship to the representation and dynamics, $\RT$ and $\see_\theory$, used in our diagrams.
 First of all, though, we should note that we have not taken up a stance on what is needed for an experiment to confirm or refute a theory: all we are claiming is that any reasonable description of the scientific process must produce a \emph{de facto} commuting diagram.

-Let us consider an experiment to test a physical theory $T_\mathrm{test}$, figure \ref{exp}.
-The physical setup is denoted by $P$ as before, and comprises the entire experiment.
-To take a specific example, consider a rubidium atom in a cavity that is being excited by laser light in order to test a theory of when its excited state will decay for a certain wavelength of incoming photons. $P$ comprises both the atom that is being investigated and the apparatus (cavity, laser, detection devices etc): $P= P_\mathrm{test} + P_\mathrm{apparatus}$.
-The apparatus is described by a theory $T_\mathrm{apparatus}$.
-The abstract description of the experimental setup, $M(P)$, is produced using the representation relation corresponding to the theory of the apparatus, $R_M({T_\mathrm{apparatus})}$.
+Let us consider an experiment to test a physical theory $\theory_\mathrm{test}$, figure \ref{exp}.
+The physical setup is denoted by $\p$ as before, and comprises the entire experiment.
+To take a specific example, consider a rubidium atom in a cavity that is being excited by laser light in order to test a theory of when its excited state will decay for a certain wavelength of incoming photons. $\p$ comprises both the atom that is being investigated and the apparatus (cavity, laser, detection devices etc): $\p= \p_\mathrm{test} + \p_\mathrm{apparatus}$.
+The apparatus is described by a theory $\theory_\mathrm{apparatus}$.
+The abstract description of the experimental setup, $m_\p$, is produced using the representation relation corresponding to the theory of the apparatus, $ \mathcal{R}_{\theory(\mathrm{apparatus})}$.

 The experiment then proceeds: the laser is fired, the atom excited, and a decay event timed.
-The entire physical system evolves to $P^\prime$, as before.
+The entire physical system evolves to $\p^\prime$, as before.
 The evolution of the abstract system must now be worked out to find the prediction against which the experimental outcome will be measured.
 The combination of the theories of the apparatus and the theory being tested produces a set of dynamical equations (or other abstract representation that takes initial to final states).
-This combined theory, $T$, we can write as $T = T_\mathrm{test} + T_\mathrm{apparatus}$.
-The complete set of dynamics it produces is $\mathcal{C}_T$.
-The specific subset of these equations that are applied to the system $M(P)$ is $\mathcal{C}_T(M(P)) \in \mathcal{C}_T$.
-After evolution by $\mathcal{C}_T(M(P))$, the prediction $M^\prime(P)$ is produced.
+This combined theory, $\theory$, we can write as $\theory = \theory_\mathrm{test} + \theory_\mathrm{apparatus}$.
+The complete set of dynamics it produces is $C_\theory$.
+Applying these to the specific system model $m_\p$ to predict its evolution entails calculating the evolution $C_\theory(m_\p)$.
+The result is the prediction $m^\prime_\p$.